-Mbuzi Mawe Tented Camp is tucked away, off the main road leading from Seronera to the northern Serengeti.
+Mbuzi Mawe Tented Camp is tucked away, off the main road between Seronera and the northern Serengeti.
 The name mbuzi mawe is Swahili for "rock goat" otherwise known as klipspringer, which in turn is Afrikaans for "rock jumper".
-The camp is a convenient stop-over point for anyone traveling north or south, and is far from most other properties.
-That said, there are few game-drive roads in this area, and so few options for drives apart from to head north or south on the main road.
+The camp is a convenient stop-over point for anyone travelling north or south, and is far from most other properties.
+That said, there are relatively few game-driving roads in this region, and not many options for wildlife-viewing, apart from heading north or south along the main gravel road through the park.

 Mbuzi Mawe has 16 large, en-suite tents.
 The accommodation here is simple, but being under canvas adds to the wilderness feel of the place.
-Long, stone ramps lead up to the tents which are all well spaced out in a woodland glade.
-These are surrounded by towering rocky outcrops – which are inhabited by inquisitive rock dassies, along with larger and more dangerous wildlife!
-Some tents have lovely sweeping views from their outside decks, and the layout of Mbuzi Mawe means that you can also admire these from some of the camp's public areas.
+Crazy paving paths lead to the tents which are rather closely set under the shade of acacias.
+The tents are surrounded by towering rocky outcrops, inhabited by inquisitive rock hyraxes, occasionally along with larger and more dangerous wildlife.
+Some tents have lovely sweeping views from their outside decks, and the layout of Mbuzi Mawe means that you also get some good views from some of the camp's public areas.

-Mbuzi Mawe's tiny but well-stocked bar is tucked into a corner of the tent, adjacent to the restaurant, and is open all day and evening until the last person leaves!
-The bar and reception area flow into one, so you sit at the bar's wooden chairs to drink, sprawl on the lounge sofas, or wander outside with your G&T onto the wooden deck.
+Mbuzi Mawe's small but well-stocked bar is tucked into a corner of the tent, adjacent to the restaurant, and is open all day and evening until the last person leaves.
+The bar and reception area flow into one, so you sit at the bar's wooden chairs to drink, sprawl on the lounge sofas, or take your drink out onto the wooden deck.
 There is a small curio shop in the reception area.

 The cosy dining tent is supported by stone pillars and wooden beams.
-In here, the tables are set quite close together which make it feel intimate, or rather intrusive, depending on your mood.
+The tables in here are set rather close together which make it feel intimate, or rather intrusive, depending on your mood.
 You can also eat outside on the shaded stone deck.
-When we last visited – in September 2007 – the camp was planning to expand the dining tent, which would be essential if they add more rooms.

 For groups of five people or more, Mbuze Mawe will organize a barbecue dinner on a stone deck below reception and for honeymooners a bush dinner can be arranged.
 On warm evenings, sundowners are usually arranged around the fire pit.

 Mbuzi Mawe Tented Camp is particularly popular when the Serengeti wildebeest migration passes through this area.
-Typically this is during March and April, when it's on its way north, and then again around November to January, when the migration is heading south through the east side of the park.
+Typically this is during March and April, when the herds are on their way north, and then again around November to January, when the migration is heading back south.

-Like most good camps in the Serengeti, it's best to book Mbuze Mawe early to ensure that you get a room.
+Like most camps in the Serengeti, it's best to book Mbuze Mawe.
 Note also that the camp doesn't have any guides of its own – it's a place to visit with your own driver/guide, and cannot be visited on a fly-in trip unless you are arranging to meet your guide and vehicle here.

-Ideal length of stay: The usual stay here is 2 nights, although during the migration people tend to stay for longer.
+- The usual stay here is 2 or 3 nights, although during the migration people tend to stay for longer.

-Directions: Mbuzi Mawe is 43km from Seronera Airstrip (about an hour’s drive) and roughly a two and a half hours' drive from Naabi Hill Gate.
+- Mbuzi Mawe is 43km from Seronera Airstrip (about an hour’s drive) and roughly a two and a half hours' drive from Naabi Hill Gate.

 Food & drink

-Food quality: Breakfast is served from 6:30 – 9:30 and is both a cold buffet – cereals, fruits, juices etc and a cooked breakfast as you like it.
+- Breakfast is served from 6:30 – 9:30 and is both a cold buffet – cereals, fruits, juices etc and a cooked breakfast served to order.